Tatyana Afanasyeva-Ehrenfest: Contact with Einstein

 Albert Einstein was a frequent guest in the 1920s to her home at Witte Rozenstraat 57 in Leiden, as evidenced by the many signatures on the wall.
-Later Einstein departed for Princeton University and Afanasyeva corresponded.
+Later Einstein departed for Princeton University and he and Afanasyeva corresponded.
 The archives of Museum Boerhaave in Leiden has three letters to her from Einstein.

 Afanasyeva-Ehrenfest contacted Einstein for his advice on her manuscript on thermodynamics and inquired about a translator.
 She wanted to give thermodynamics a rigorous mathematical foundation which was lacking and describe pressure, temperature and entropy in changing systems.
 Einstein responded on 12 August 1947 that he applauded her approach but he also had some criticisms:

 "Ich habe den Eindruck gewonnen, dass Sie ein bisschen von logischen Putzteufel besessen sind, und dass daran die Übersichtlichkeit des Buches leide."

 (Translation: I have got the impression, that you are possessed somewhat by a logical polishing devil, and that the clarity of the book suffers.)

 Einstein did not suggest a translator and sent the manuscript back to Afanasyeva-Ehrenfest who paid herself for its publication in 1956 as Die Grundlagen der Thermodynamik with Brill Publishers in Leiden with some, but not all of Einstein's corrections.